Concert band: Instrumentation

 Before the 1950s, wind ensembles included various combinations of instruments.
 The modern "standard" instrumentation of the wind ensemble was more or less established by Frederick Fennell at Eastman School of Music as the Eastman Wind Ensemble in 1952 after the model of the orchestra: a pool of players from which a composer can select in order to create different sonorities.
 According to Fennell, the wind ensemble was not revolutionary, but developed naturally out of the music.

+Concert band organizations

+The British Association of Symphonic Bands and Wind Ensembles (BASBWE) has been a key organisation in the development and promotion of wind, brass, and symphonic band music in the United Kingdom, supporting performers, composers, and educational initiatives within the concert band community.